tributech-solutions/tributech-docs/versioned_docs/version-5.0.0/tributech_agent/overview.md

 :::info The diagram illustrates our default setup, for more infos visit [Deployment](../tributech_node/overview.md#deployment)
 :::

-We provide differnt types of [Tributech Sources](source_integration.md) for the most commonly used communication protocols.
+We provide different types of [Tributech Sources](source_integration.md) for the most commonly used communication protocols.

 | Source    | Guide                                                                                          |
 | --------- | ---------------------------------------------------------------------------------------------  |